On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Posterior mean asymptotics

-To understand the effect of these two sources of error, we derive results for the asymptotic distributions of $\bh_{ABC}$ and the likelihood-based estimators, including the MLE based on the summary (MLES) and the summary-based posterior mean, where we consider randomness solely due to the randomness of the data.
+To understand the effect of these two sources of error, we derive results for the asymptotic distributions of $\bh_{\rm ABC}$ and the likelihood-based estimators, including the summary-based maximum likelihood estimator and the summary-based posterior mean, where we consider randomness solely due to the randomness of the data.
+Let $T_{{\rm obs}}=a_{n}A(\theta_{0})^{-1/2}\{s_{\rm obs}-s(\theta_{0})\}$.